 Weeks ago, the Supreme Court decided that same-sex marriage is no different than marriage between a man and a woman and deserves the same protections under the law.

 Gay Pride parades in New York and San Francisco were even more deliriously joyful than usual in celebration of the Court’s momentous decision.

 Writing for the majority, Justice Kennedy said, “No union is more profound than marriage,for it embodies the highest ideals of love, fidelity, devotion, sacrifice, and family … Their (the petitioners) hope is not to be condemned to live in loneliness, excluded from one of civilization’s oldest institutions.
 They ask for equal dignity in the eyes of the law.”

-Speaking for children of same-sex unions: "Without the recognition,stability, and predictability marriage offers, their children suffer the stigma of knowing their families are somehow lesser."
+Speaking for the children of same-sex unions he added, “Without the recognition,stability, and predictability marriage offers, their children suffer the stigma of knowing their families are somehow lesser.”

 In the modern era, homosexuals are portrayed as a threat to children.
 Indeed, in 1970 some 70 percent of the adult population believed that homosexuals were dangerous as teachers because they tried to get involved with children.
 In a 1999 survey of heterosexual men, 19 percent believed that gay men were likely to molest and abuse children.

-What we know is most youth will, at some point, question their sexual orientation.
-This can be a confusing time.
+What we know about late pre-adolescence and adolescent youth is that most of them will, at some point, question their sexual orientation.
+This can be a confusing time for youth.